-Professional, ethical and trusted, with impeccable standards and integrity, a professional with the CERA qualification is able to effectively communicate ideas with leadership and is qualified to play varying roles within an organisation, from risk manager to chief risk officer and more.
+The CERA credential provides risk professionals with strong ERM knowledge that drives better business decisions applied in finance and insurance and well beyond.
+Professional, ethical and trusted, with impeccable standards and integrity, a professional with the CERA credential is able to communicate effectively ideas with leadership and is qualified to play varying roles within an organisation, from risk manager to Chief Risk Officer and more.

-Members of the IFoA can obtain the CERA qualification if they:
+Members of the IFoA can obtain the CERA credential if they:

-- become an Associate, including having a pass or exemption from CA2 and CA3/CP3, or
+- become an Associate, including having a pass or exemption from CP2 and CP3, or

 You will also need to:

-- pass, or be exempt from, the ST9 (Enterprise Risk Management) exam, and
+- pass, or be exempt from, the SP9 (Enterprise Risk Management) exam, and

-An exemption from ST9 may be granted if you have successfully completed an
+An exemption from SP9 may be granted if you have successfully completed an:

 - MSc in Actuarial Management at Heriot-Watt University